Clubs & Organizations

 Veterinary Medicine Surgery Club

-The UC Davis School of Veterinary Medicine Surgery Club is an organization run by veterinary students.
+The Veterinary Medicine Surgery Club at UC Davis is an organization run by veterinary students.
 The club officers are dedicated to promoting the education of veterinary students in the field of surgery.
-We host lectures pertaining to the knowledge of surgical procedures and techniques, and we also provide information about externship and intership opportunities.
+We host lectures pertaining to the knowledge of surgical procedures and techniques, and we also provide information about externship and internship opportunities.
+In addition, Surgery Club offers basic and advanced wetlabs in which students from all classes can learn how to glove and gown for surgeries, do hand and instrument ties, and expand their tissue-handling skills by practicing on cadavers.
+In the spring, we also host a fun but competitive Surgical Olympics event that measures participants' speed, dexterity, and surgical knowledge as they tackle many exercise stations.

 Increase awareness and sensitivity to socio-cultural issues in the field of veterinary medicine; celebrate multiculturalism within the profession of veterinary medicine; provide a campus environment that embraces diversity; promote the importance of cross-cultural awareness in veterinary medicine in order to meet the needs of our diversifying clientele; to promote the veterinary profession, provide LEADERSHIP and MENTORSHIP to any youth.